 - Transportation Engineering

-AND one of the following math courses listed below:
+Students choose 3 of the courses listed below:

 For graduation, a minimum of 30 semester hours of graduate-level coursework is required; a minimum of 18 graduate-level semester hours (approximately 6 courses) must be in the Department of Civil and Environmental Engineering.
 After completing first 9 graduate semester hours, or by the end of the first semester, you will need to select a graduate advisor from the full-time department faculty.
 Together, you will develop a plan of study that is tailored to your interests.